 As a Quickbooks user, you might have entered incorrect transactions in your data.
-And to rectify this mistake you have to make changes to original transactions, this can be simply done by entering a journal entry in Quickbooks.
+To rectify this mistake, you have to make changes to the original transactions.
+This can be simply done by entering a journal entry in Quickbooks.
 Quickbooks online feeds transaction history as a journal transaction.
 If you don’t know what a journal entry is, it shows account transactions and consists of two parts- debit and credit.

 - Transfer money between income and expense accounts.

 - Send money from an asset, liability, or equity account to the income or the expense account.

 - Rectify the error by making a journal entry.

 - If you want to insert debits and credits side in the journal or the ledger accounts.

 Journal entries for QuickBooks are complete for income tax provisions, depreciation entries, and loan interest arrangements.
 There are certain terms and conditions to create journal entries.
 The prescripts are given below:-

 - Include one account receivable or account payable type account in all entries.